phagmaier/zrm/README.md

 ### Trash Location

 Files are moved to `~/.local/share/Trash/files/` following the [FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).
+Meta data is moved to `~/.local/share/Trash/info/`.
+If you renamed a directory and need to manually restore I suggest looking through the meta data to ensure you are recovering the correct file and I also suggest you delete the meta data file after you move it.
+Will also impliment a force restore where you can specify the exact file you want back even if it doesn't match that way we can do the cleanup for you

 ### Metadata

-For each deleted file, a `.trashinfo` metadata file is created containing:
+For each deleted file, a `.trashinfo` metadata file is created and as it said above we are compliant with the speccification provided by the [FreeDesktop.org Trash specification](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).
-- Original file path
-- Deletion timestamp
-- ISO 8601 formatted date

 ### Conflict Resolution